cwchentw/shlibs/README.md

 ## Why shlibs?

 I usually write and test programs in a cloud IDE.
 Each time I spawn a new virtual host, I have to set some aliases and functions for the environment.
-To reduce the burden of repeated setting, I wrote this script.
+To reduce the burden of repeated setting, I wrote shlibs.

+## System Requirements

+* A sh-compatible shell
+* Perl

 ## Usage